 These missteps might have slowed down the process, but they haven’t stopped certain industries from pushing forward in the market.
 In a country were economic issues seem to constantly appear, the leather goods industry is hoping to make a change for the better.
 By 2018, Colombia is set to form part of the top 3 Latin American countries who dominate the leather goods market, preceded by Brazil and Mexico.
 The leather goods industry is snowballing, slowly but surely, and is evolving quickly in order to meet top international standards.
 By that year, people of the industry hope that leather goods will amount to 4.1% of the country’s industrial employment, with an annual production growth of 8% or more.

 Colombian leather is rapidly making its way to the top despite all these hard times and circumstances, and there’s no denying the talent of the people who have latched onto the business from early on.
-Many international brands have begun to work with Colombian-grown leather, and some national companies are taking advantage of the quality and name of the leather to export their products.
+Many international brands have begun to work with Colombian leather, and entrepreneurs are creating innovative startups to take advantage of the quality and name of the leather to export their products.

 People can’t seem to get enough, and that’s justified by the timelessness, design and craftsmanship displayed by Colombian-made leather goods.
 Unlike most materials, leather doesn’t grow old, and it doesn’t deteriorate on its own.
 The only reason someone would throw away a leather item is because they’re bored of it – and with pieces made in Colombia, this won’t be the case.